mrcaseb/ggpath/README.md

 ## What is the Difference to Other Image Related ggplot2 Extensions?

-There are various ggplot2 extensions that provide more or less easy APIs for plotting images.
+There are various ggplot2 extensions that provide similar functionality in terms of plotting images.
 These include but not limited to

 -   [ggimage](https://cran.r-project.org/package=ggimage)
 -   [ggpp](https://docs.r4photobiology.info/ggpp/)